tanyaweaver/python-dev-accelerator/source/lectures/getting_started_with_pyramid.rst

 .. code-block::

-    (pyramid_test) bash-3.2$ pcreate -s alchemy testapp
+    (pyramid_lj) bash-3.2$ pcreate -s alchemy learning_journal

 This scaffold will use SQLAlchemy to connect to a database (hence "alchemy" in the command).
 Running this command will create a bunch of files and end with "Sorry for the convenience." **if you see this line, your scaffold was created just fine**.
-The entire scaffold will be encapsulated in the ``testapp`` directory that was just created.
+The entire scaffold will be encapsulated in the ``learning_journal`` directory that was just created.
 Navigate to it and initialize a git repository.

 If you use git status you'll see all of the new files that were just created in this directory.
 Add this entire directory to your repository with ``git add .``.
 We want to make sure we don't track .pyc files or the .DS_Store file in this directory, so create a ``.gitignore`` file and add lines to ignore those files.
 Then add your ``.gitignore`` to the repository.